metatronxcorporation/myapp/README.md

 # myapp

-Getting started with wxWidgets on Linux
+Getting started with wxWidgets on Centos Linux

 # Requirements